sanyaade-teachings/Modularis_Core/README en_US.md

 ***Only* free** (*as in freedom*) software under the terms of the GNU General Public License can be based on the *Modularis Core* framework.

-# The Global Update!
-The framework has been filled with new features!
+# The framework is very close to the full release!

-## Modularis Core 0.0.0pre-alpha
+## Modularis Core 0.0.0pre

-A lot of new modules have been added and existing modules have been improved.
+The core of **reverse compatibility** has been created and some improvements have been added throughout the framework.

+Moreover, the framework's proprietary **extension** system has been implemented!
+Create your own modules and even ports aside the framework. *VST3 and LV2 plugin support hasn't been implemented yet. :)*

 ## Framework contents

   * Modularis

-It has feature of singlethreaded sound synthesis.
-It has "lazy update" mode - modules that are not connected, directly or indirectly, to the Output module are not updated.
+It features singlethreaded sound synthesis.
+It has "lazy update" mode &ndash; modules that are not connected, directly or indirectly, to the `Output` module are not updated.
 System sound frame format is 32-bit floating point number.

+"Safe memory" system has been implemented in order to detect memory leaks.

 ### Modules